 I’ll never forget the year we took a bunch of newbie outdoor friends into a backcountry hut for a weekend (with zero guidance on what to pack).
 Once we got there, let’s just say their backpacks were incredibly heavy (with items they didn’t need) but were lacking in some of the important stuff.

+Before starting your snowshoe adventure, you’ll need to pack appropriately.
 Below is a short list of some of the basics you’ll all want to pack.

 - Hand and foot warmers, which could be something you pack in case your friends need them